 (appointed February 2017)

-Bruce is Executive Chairman of Adstream and Director of private investment company Paul Ramsay Holdings.
-Bruce is a director of Tabcorp Holdings Ltd, member of the Audit Committee and Chairman of the Risk and Compliance Committee.
-He is a member of the RMIT University Council and Chair of its Infrastructure & Information Technology Committee.
-Additionally, Bruce is a Director of Vocus and a member of the People & Remuneration Committee.
+Mr Bruce Akhurst is Executive Chairman of Adstream and Director of private investment company Paul Ramsay Holdings.
+Mr Akhurst is a director of Tabcorp Holdings Ltd and member of its People and Remuneration Committee and Chairman of its Risk and Compliance Committee.
+He is also a member of the RMIT University Council and Chair of its Infrastructure & Information Technology Committee.